speedyburnzales/LibreELEC.tv-addon-brutefir/README.md

 The filtered output from BruteFIR is available as a PulseAudio source-output, which has to be connected to an output for actual sound, e.g. the ALSA-device "default".

-The described audio-setup is provided by script `/storage/.kodi/addons/brutefir/usr/share/brutefir/startup.sh`, which is executed on service-startup.
-The loaded modules are unloaded on service-failure or -shutdown `/storage/.kodi/addons/brutefir/usr/share/brutefir/shutdown.sh`.

 ### Configure PulseAudio to provide null-sink to stream to BruteFIR